InbarAl189/Garage-Management-System/README.md

 # Garage-Management-System

-**Desktop Application, as part of a software engineering course, using Swing, MVC architecture, Design Patterns, JSON files.**
+**Desktop Application, as part of a software engineering course, using Swing, MVC architecture, Design Patterns, JSON files.** <br>

+The system provides a simple user interface, which allows management and tracking of vehicles that are in the the garage.
+You can perform actions such as: adding a new vehicle to the garage, refueling the vehicleת and inflating the wheels.
+In addition, you can see a list of all the vehicles currently in the garage and what their status is.

 **NOTE:** password for Team: Admin <br/>